Further details about the program

 IUE-CWA is currently seeking the next class of newer members to become participants in this exciting program.

 Benefits of this program include:

-- Invaluable one-on-one training from experienced union leaders
+- One-on-one training from experienced union leaders;

-- A national-level view of union democracy in action
+- A national-level view of union democracy in action;

-- Participation in exciting union events held throughout the country
+- Participation in exciting union events held throughout the country.

 Each month, these future leaders will engage with labor’s past, its present, and its path forward using tools like labor movies, speakers, Facebook, and discussion groups.
-On four occasions, the union will bring the participants together at one of IUE-CWA’s many national meetings or trainings.
-Ultimately, they will learn to become active in their own Locals and in their own communities.
+On four occasions, the Union will bring the participants together at one of IUE-CWA’s many national meetings or trainings.
+Ultimately, they will learn to become active in their own locals and in their own communities.
 More importantly, they will have the opportunity to take part in shaping the future of the IUE-CWA and the broader labor movement.

 - There is no set age limit, but applicants should be among our “next generation” members,

 - Applicants must be willing to spend four to six hours per month of uncompensated personal time on the program.